cisco/mindmeld/source/userguide/kb.rst

 You can set this key irrespective of leveraging embedders or not.
 If unspecified, this key will be set to ``elasticsearch``.
 It is noteworthy that the search results obtained with and without Elasticsearch might have minor differences between them.

+The native QuestionAnswerer, similar to the Elasticsearch backed QuestionAnswerer, is capable of doing both surface-level text features matching as well as semantic matching based on embeddings.
+Upon loading a Knowledge Base, the native QuestionAnswerer stores the KB data at the location '/Users/<username>/.cache/mindmeld/.generated/question_answerer/<indexname>.pkl'.
+If using an embedder, the embeddings of the required data fields will also be saved under the same '.generated' folder.
+Note that the matching scores of the Elasticsearch backed QuestionAnswerer are larger in magnitude whereas the scores from the native backend are generally fractions less than 1.

 .. _unstructured_data: